Originally posted: December 27, 2018

 For context, please understand that it quite literally just takes a microscopic amount of Lead to poison a human being.
-Even a minute amount — of a neurotoxicant as potent as Lead — in household dust (or transferring to your hands, or wearing off into your kitchen cabinets, dishwasher, sink or prep surfaces) sufficient to poison a child literally cannot be detected without the aid of XRF testing or chemical reagent testing or other sensitive testing protocols (i.e. it cannot be seen with the naked eye).
+Even a minute amount — of a neurotoxicant as potent as Lead — in household dust (or transferring to your hands, wearing off into your kitchen cabinets, dishwasher, sink or prep surfaces) is sufficient enough to poison a child.
+It literally cannot be detected without the aid of XRF testing or chemical reagent testing or other sensitive testing protocols (i.e. it cannot be seen with the naked eye).

-Concern for this specific type of exposure (i.g. “the exposure levels over time from deteriorating coatings on vintage dishware”) has not yet been researched or studied (although a study about the concern for the same type of exposure from glassware did come out fairly recently and you can check that out here) — but that is only because, from a practical standpoint, there is no one who stands to “benefit” from this type of research (i.e. no one who has a financial interest in proving potential harm from using Leaded cookware on a regular basis).
+Concern for this specific type of exposure (i.e. “the exposure levels over time from deteriorating coatings on vintage dishware”) has not yet been researched or studied.
+Although, a study about the concern for the same type of exposure from glassware did come out fairly recently and you can check that out here.
+But this overall lack of research is only because, from a practical standpoint, there is no one who stands to “benefit” from it (no one who has a financial interest in proving potential harm from using Leaded cookware on a regular basis).